-The story of Sui Zhen’s latest album, Losing, Linda, began in August of 2016, when she took up an artistic residency in Sapporo, a Japanese city on the northern island of Hokkaido.
-Sui Zhen originally came to the residency equipped with demos conceived in the wake of her 2015 album, Secretly Susan — but real-life tragedy intervened, as her mother was diagnosed with pancreatic cancer.
+The story of Losing, Linda began in August of 2016, when Sui Zhen took up an artistic residency in Sapporo, a Japanese city on the northern island of Hokkaido.
+She originally came to the residency equipped with demos conceived in the wake of her 2015 album, Secretly Susan, but real-life tragedy intervened as her mother was diagnosed with pancreatic cancer.
 Sui Zhen’s family insisted she continue with the residency as planned, but the experience proved indelible and she abandoned the demos to start anew.

-After the residency came to a close, Sui Zhen's band members — instrumentalists Ashley Bundang (Zone Out, Hot Palms, Ciggie Witch) and Alec Marshall (Hot Palms, Emma Russack) — joined her in the Tokyo-adjacent city of Matsudo to track full-band demos for the material she'd written back in Sapporo.
+After the residency came to a close, Sui Zhen's band members — instrumentalists Ashley Bundang and Alec Marshall — joined her in the Tokyo-adjacent city of Matsudo to track full-band demos for the material she'd written back in Sapporo.
 The new locale also inspired the gentle oscillations of "Matsudo City Life," a throbbing synth-pop slice of effervescence that practically sounds like steam rising off of a nocturnal city street.

 Much as Secretly Susan was constructed around a titular character, on Losing, Linda Sui Zhen takes the theoretical form of "Linda," a digital doppelgänger and avatar invoking the e-learning channel Lynda and its founder Lynda Weinman, as well as the humanoid robot BINA48.
 The character of Linda is personified on the album's cover by choreographer and colleague Megan Payne, whose literal embodiment of Linda interrogates the disembodiment of online life, and calls into question the possibility of death in the digital age.
 "It’s an album about missing people after they are gone and trying to pre-empt loss — not only loss of life, but memory and information," Sui Zhen explains.
 "I see it mirrored in our increasing need for data storage.
 Why are we collecting and documenting so much, anyway?”